rwynn/monstache-site/src/config.md

 string (default `monstache`)

 The name of the MongoDB database that monstache will store metadata under.
 This metadata includes information to support resuming from a specific point in the oplog and managing cluster mode.
 This database is only written to for some configurations.
-Namely, if you specify `cluster-name` or enable `resume`.
+Namely, if you specify `cluster-name`, enable `resume` or set `direct-read-stateful`.
+WARNING: If you are listening to changes via `change-stream-namespaces`, you cannot set the same database to both listen to changes & store the configs in.

 ## cluster-name